yongsenliu/cxxBootCamp2021/README.md

 # cxxBootCamp2021
-This repo is for store all assignments from C++ Boot Camp 2021 to Github.
+This repo is for storing all assignments from C++ Boot Camp 2021 to Github.
 - Yongsen Liu